librariesio/conda-parser/README.md

 ## Parsing

-We use Conda.models.MatchSpec to do version matching, as such, environment.yml files should match one of the following formats in order to parse properly.
+We use Conda.models.MatchSpec to do version matching, as such, environment.yml dependencies should match one of the following formats in order to parse properly.

   * `numpy`
   * `numpy 1.8.*`